-- Cryptogenic - this means the doctor thinks there is most probably a cause, but cannot pinpoint it.
+- Cryptogenic: The doctor thinks there is most probably a cause, but cannot pinpoint it.

-- Symptomatic - this means that the doctor knows what the cause is.
+- Symptomatic: The doctor knows what the cause is.

-There are three descriptions of seizures, dependant on what part of the brain the epileptic activity started:
+There are three descriptions of seizures, depending on where in the brain the activity started.

 A partial seizure means the epileptic activity took place in just part of the patient's brain.
 There are two types of partial seizure: